Thursday, August 12, 2004

 It was the first time since 2001 that

-the clergy has topped the honors list here,
+the clergy has topped the honors list here, although that was New Years Honours list.

 The only member of the clergy to ever recieve New Zealand's top honour - the Order of New Zealand,(ONZ) limited to 20 living people - is Cardinal Thomas Williams, in 2000.
 The Rt Rev Te Whakahuihui Vercoe MBE also got a gong that year.
 He got the New Zealand Order of Merit (NZOM) which was also not awarded this year.
 In 1999 the (then) head of the Anglican Church was gonged, although he did not get a knighthood.
 Knighthoods were scrapped the following year.